karttur/arduino/_posts/2024/2024-09-09-wetland-monitoring.markdown

 ### Idea and design

-The overall design is a perforated 2 inch iron pipe with one end having a tip and the other end being open.
+The overall design is a [perforated 2 inch iron pipe](#iron-pipe) with one end having a tip and the other end being open.
 The pipe is inserted to about one meter in the soil (wetland).
 The top (10 to 50 cm?) of the perforated pipe should be above ground.
 Inside the iron pipe a rail fitted with holders for different sensors is inserted.
 The upper (atmospheric) part is separated from the lower (soil) part by a membrane fitted on the rail.
 Sensors are fitted both for the atmospheric and the soil sections.

-The open top of the pipe is fitted with a 3D printed bayonet coupling that holds the rail and the wires from the sensors fitted on the rail.
+The open top of the pipe is fitted with a [3D printed bayonet coupling](#3d-printed-parts) that holds the rail and the wires from the sensors fitted on the rail.
 On top of the pipe, with a corresponding (male-female) bayonet a 3-D printed container (approximately 20x20x20 cm) is fitted.
-The container houses a Wireless LoRaWAN logger ([Senscap S2100 LoRaWAN data logger](#)), a sensor connection hub ([SenseCAP S2110 Sensor Builder](#)) and a [rechargeable battery](#) of around 20 Ah.
-The top of the container has another bayonet connected opening for fitting of a [multi-sensor weather station](#).
+The container houses a Wireless LoRaWAN logger ([Senscap S2100 LoRaWAN data logger](#sensecap-s2100-wireless-lorawan-data-logger)), a sensor connection hub ([SenseCap S2110 Sensor Builder](#sensecap s2110-sensor-builder)) and a [rechargeable battery](#12-v-battery) of around 20 Ah.
+The top of the container has another bayonet connected opening for fitting of a [multi-sensor weather station](#weather-station).

 Within (and outside) the outlined structure the following sensors are fitted: